sophia4422/refactoring-web-application/README.md

 After reading the client's brief and looking through the provided code, I outlined a list of things to refactor.

-- **Make the webpage accessible.** - by adding alt text to images.
+- **Make the webpage accessible.**
+  By adding alt text to images.

-- **Ensure all images have alt text captions.** - alt text is essential to make the webpage accessible for visually impaired users.
+- **Ensure all images have alt text captions.**
+  Alt text is essential to make the webpage accessible for visually impaired users.
 Alt text will only appear if an image fails to load on a users screen.
 It is also helpful for improving SEO.

 Good alt text should be descriptive and specific.
 Describe the image with clear, useful keywords - but not too many keywords as to incur a penalty from Google.
 The captions should be less than 125 characters, straight to the point and lack spelling errors.

 - **Use semantic elements.**
+  Semantic elements help improve accessibility of a webpage.
+Replacing a lot of code wrapped up in < divs > and replacing them with semantic elements not only makes the code more readable to a developer but also better for those using screen-readers.

 - **Include comments.**
 - **Title, header, body and footer.**
 - **Logical order to headings (h1 to h6).**